HOMEKEY

 Homekey has been the fastest, largest, most cost-effective addition of interim and permanent housing in California history.

-Los Angeles County has used Homekey to acquire 25 properties, mostly hotels and motels, for conversion into interim and permanent housing for people experiencing homelessness — more than 1,600 units total, so far.
+Los Angeles County has used Homekey to acquire 32 properties, mostly hotels and motels, for conversion into interim and permanent housing for people experiencing homelessness — 2,157 units in all.

 Initially launched to protect vulnerable residents from the COVID-19 pandemic, Homekey makes grant funding from the state Department of Housing and Community Development available to cities, counties, housing authorities, tribal entities and other local public entities to acquire and then convert hotels, motels, multi-family apartments, and more, into permanent or interim housing.